sebacarrasco93/kaataa/README.md

 # Kaataa

 Improve your programming skills by solving exercises.
-Verify your solutions with unit tests.
+Verify your solutions with Unit Tests.

 ## What is a Kata?

-If you don't know what it is, you can look at this cool [introduction](https://github.com/gamontal/awesome-katas#introduction)
+A kata is a an exercise in programming which helps you to enhance skills through practice and repetition.

+If you want more information, please check [Awesome Katas](https://github.com/gamontal/awesome-katas#introduction)

-## What is Kaataa?
+## Why Kaataa?

-Kaataa is a PHP open source project inspired heavily in simplicity of [Laravel](https://laravel.com).
-Kick start immediately to practice and improve with Katas.
+Kaataa is a open source project heavily inspired in simplicity of [Laravel](https://laravel.com).
+With Kaataa, you can take advantage from Unit Tests.

 It is supercharged with: